erickouassi/openPrayers/README.md

 **If you have questions:**  [erickouassi.com/contact](https://erickouassi.com/contact.html)

-I am primarily maintaining this repository for my own use cases.

 If you want any help setting your rosary web app for yourself, group or church, I’d love to help! [contact me here](https://erickouassi.com/contact.html).